htcondor/htcondor/docs/version-history/development-release-series-89.rst

   :jira:`295`
   :jira:`369`

-- Non-root clients can use IDTOKENS again.
-  :jira:`370`

 - We have changed the default configuration file.
 It no longer sets ``use security : host_based``.
 This may cause your existing, insecure security configuration to stop working.
 Consider updating your